 In March 2017, the Company amended the executive compensation agreements.
-The term for each agreement is three years from an effective date of January 1, 2017.
-At the same time, the Company amended the compensation agreement with the Board member.
+The term for each agreement is two years from an effective date of January 1, 2017.
+At the same time, the Company amended the compensation agreement with the Board member referenced above.
 It continues in effect until the member is no longer on the Board.